12 min read

 iOS 26.4 introduces "Playlist Playground," an Apple Intelligence feature that generates playlists based on text descriptions.
 The feature is currently labeled as beta and requires Apple Intelligence-capable devices.

-How to use: In the Apple Music app, tap the new playlist icon in the upper-right corner of the Library page, then enter a text prompt or choose from built-in "New Playlist Ideas."
-Once generated, you can add playlists to your library, manually adjust tracks, or iterate with additional prompts.
+How to use: In the Apple Music app, tap the new playlist icon in the upper-right corner of the Library page, then enter a text prompt or choose from built-in "New Playlist Ideas" like "morning coffee music," "hip-hop party songs," or "disco songs that defined the 1970s."
+The feature will automatically generate a list of 25 songs with a custom title.
+Playlists can be customized further with additional text prompts, and you can select a cover and description.

 If the feature doesn't appear after updating, check Settings > Apple Intelligence & Siri to verify that new Apple Intelligence models have finished downloading.

 iOS 26.4 completely overhauls the Wallpaper Gallery system with improved organization and performance optimization.
 Categories appear along the top including Featured, Photo Shuffle, and Spatial Scenes.
-Collections like Weather, Astronomy, and Emoji now use on-demand loading—users tap a "Get" button to download collections, then can remove them with a checkmark button to keep the interface clean.
+Collections like Weather, Astronomy, Emoji, Colors and More now use on-demand loading—users tap a "Get" button to download collections, then can remove them with a checkmark button to keep the interface clean.

 This opt-in system addresses wallpaper management bloat by letting users curate only desired collections rather than loading everything upfront.
 Preloaded collections remain for iOS 26 wallpapers and iPhone hardware-specific options.